ccao94/tp1-docker/document/README3.md

 Q 3-2: Playbook and Roles Documentation

-to keep the project organized, the Docker installation logic was moved into an Ansible Role.
+to keep the project organized, logic is split into Roles.
+The main playbook (playbook.yml) just calls these roles in the correct order.

-Role: ansible/roles/docker/
-A role named docker was created using ansible-galaxy init.
-Its only job is to install and start Docker.
-The installation tasks were moved from the main playbook into ansible/roles/docker/tasks/main.yml.

-Main Playbook (ansible/playbook.yml)
-The main playbook is now much simpler.
-It just defines the target hosts (all) and calls the roles it needs to run.
+- name: Install Docker SDK for Python (Globally and break protection)
+  command: pip3 install docker requests docker-compose --break-system-packages

+Main Playbook (ansible/playbook.yml) : this file loads our encrypted vault.yml file (which holds all passwords) and then runs the 5 roles in sequence.

 - hosts: all
-  gather_facts: true # The Docker role needs facts (e.g., OS release)
+  gather_facts: true
-  become: true       # The Docker role needs sudo
+  become: true

+  vars_files:
+    - vault.yml # load our encrypted passwords

+  roles:
-roles: - docker
+    - docker # install Docker & Python libs
+    - network # create Docker networks
+    - database # launch PostgreSQL container
+    - backend # launch backend container
+    - httpd # launch Apache reverse proxy

 ___________________________________________________________________________________________________

 Q 3-3: docker_container Tasks Documentation

-we use the docker_container module in separate roles to launch each service.
-The ansible_python_interpreter is set to /opt/docker_venv/bin/python because this module requires the Python docker SDK, which we installed in that virtual environment.
+we use the docker_container module to launch our 3 services.
+All secrets (passwords, db names) are loaded securely from vault.yml using variables like {{ postgres_password }}. we use 2 separate Docker networks for security:

+- app-network: for internal communication between the backend and database.

+- proxy-network: for communication between the httpd proxy and the backend.

-Role: database/tasks/main.yml
+Role: database/tasks/main.yml (this container only connects to the internal app-network)

-- name: Run database container
+- name: Launch database container
   docker_container:
     name: db
-    image: ccao94/tp1-database:latest # Image from Docker Hub
+    image: ccao94/tp1-database:latest
-    restart_policy: always
     networks:
       - name: app-network
     volumes:
-      - "db-data:/var/lib/postgresql/data" # Use a persistent named volume
+      - "db-data:/var/lib/postgresql/data"
     env:
-      # Inject environment variables for Postgres
+      # Use variables from Ansible Vault
-      POSTGRES_DB: db
-      POSTGRES_USER: usr
+      POSTGRES_USER: "{{ postgres_user }}"
-      POSTGRES_PASSWORD: pwd
+      POSTGRES_PASSWORD: "{{ postgres_password }}"
+      POSTGRES_DB: "{{ postgres_db }}"
     state: started
-Role: backend/tasks/main.yml
+    restart_policy: on-failure
+  vars:
+    ansible_python_interpreter: /usr/bin/python3

+Role: backend/tasks/main.yml (this container connects to both networks : app-network to talk to the DB, and proxy-network to be reached by the proxy)

-- name: Run backend container
+- name: Launch backend container
   docker_container:
-    name: api
+    name: backend #named 'backend' to match httpd.conf
     image: ccao94/tp1-backend:latest
-    restart_policy: always
+    restart_policy: on-failure
     networks:
       - name: app-network
+      - name: proxy-network
     env:
-      # Inject environment variables for Spring Boot
+      # Use variables from Ansible Vault
-      SPRING_DATASOURCE_URL: jdbc:postgresql://db:5432/db
+      SPRING_DATASOURCE_URL: "jdbc:postgresql://db:5432/{{ postgres_db }}"
-      SPRING_DATASOURCE_USERNAME: usr
+      SPRING_DATASOURCE_USERNAME: "{{ postgres_user }}"
-      SPRING_DATASOURCE_PASSWORD: pwd
+      SPRING_DATASOURCE_PASSWORD: "{{ postgres_password }}"
-    state: started
-This role runs after the database role, ensuring the db hostname exists.

-Role: httpd/tasks/main.yml

-- name: Run httpd proxy container
+  vars:
+    ansible_python_interpreter: /usr/bin/python3

+Role: httpd/tasks/main.yml (This role includes cleanup tasks and only connects to the proxy-network)

+- name: Force stop and remove ANY old web containers
   docker_container:
+    name: "{{ item }}"
+    state: absent
+  loop: [ 'web', 'proxy' ]
+  vars:
+    ansible_python_interpreter: /usr/bin/python3

+- name: Launch Apache reverse proxy
+  docker_container:
     name: web
     image: ccao94/tp1-httpd:latest
-    restart_policy: always
     networks:
-      - name: app-network
+      - name: proxy-network
     ports:
-      - "80:80" # The only port exposed to the host
+      - "80:80" # the only port exposed to the internet
     state: started
+    restart_policy: on-failure
+  vars:
+    ansible_python_interpreter: /usr/bin/python3

 ___________________________________________________________________________________________________

+Q " Is it really safe to deploy automatically every new image on the hub ? explain.
+What can I do to make it more secure?"

+no, it's not safe.
+Automated tests can miss critical bugs and break production.

+To make it safer, stop using :latest and deploy specific versions (like 1.1.0).
+Always deploy to a "staging" server for manual checks first, then add a manual approval step in github actions before the final production run.